Configuring Data Warehouse and Dashboards binding settings in Management API#

 If you have generated your API key in the Adverity user interface, replace Token with Bearer in the Authorization header.

-Retrieving a single binding#
+Retrieving a single Data Warehouse binding#

 1. Create a GET request to the following endpoint: